Code-Institute-Submissions/F1MemoryGame/README.md

 ### User Story Tests

 1. Site is simple and visually appealing:
    - The feedback I have received so far indicates that this is true.
-It has been noted that on smaller devices the background image will repeat vertically.

 2. Cards are shuffled every game:
   1. Click on "Click to Start", cards are shuffled.